 Refer to section Storage Devices for details on how to install storage devices.

-2. Connect the Slimline SAS cables and Slimline SAS to 2 x Mini SAS HD cable to the motherboard and the front backplane.
+- 2. Connect the Slimline PCle cables to the motherboard and the backplane. - 3.
+Connect the Mini SAS HD cables to the ASUS PIKE II card and the backplane.